nieksand/sortgenerics/README.md

 	prompt> go test -bench .

 ## Implementation
-There is a super cheesy python script which has the standard library Sort massaged with some Vim macro love.
-The type gets string interpolated in.
+There is a super cheesy Python script which has the standard library Sort massaged with some Vim macro love.
+The []type gets string interpolated in.

 Example usage:

 	python specialize_sort.py specint8 int8 > specint8/sort.go